Travel Guides Wine

 Where to Stay in Paso Robles

-If you’re looking for a unique experience, I highly recommend Geneseo Inn.
+If you’re looking for a unique stay in Paso Robles, this is it.
 They’re individual rooms made out of storage containers with vineyard views.
 Truly such an experience!
 There’s also a winery on property, Cass Winery, that serves up great wines and food from their tasting room.
 You could spend an entire weekend here and never leave!

 What to do in Paso Robles besides wine